-QDPMA - SQL Server Performance Consultant - Joe Chang
+QDPMA.com - SQL Server Consultant - Joe Chang

 In previous articles, I have discussed processor and system architecture, server systems, and performance benchmarks, often mixing more than one topic.
 Going forward, I will consolidate each topic into separate collections:

 Query Optimizer and Performance formerly "The SQL Server Cost-Based Optimizer"

 Server Systems 2018-Feb

 Rethink Server Sizing 2017-12